peter-leonov/type-predicate-generator/README.md

 1. Compared to `tsc` plugins it requires a separate build step
 1. Compared to `tsc` plugins it reads a file and produces a file
+1. Compared to `tsc` plugins all the checked types must be explicitly exported

 See [Known Limitations](#known-limitations) for more on low level missing bits.